nEDM-TUM/System-Overview/_subsystems/DB-Administration.md

+---
+title: Administration
+description: List of administration tasks for systems in the nEDM experiment.
+layout: basic
+---

 List of administration tasks that are commonly performed for the nEDM systems:

 * Administration of main linux servers (this includes software updates, etc.):